 Select your new layer and then go to Image > Adjustments > Exposure and set the following settings: Exposure: 0,00; Offset: +0,005; Gamma Correction: 1,00.

 Now let's make our scratch texture just a bit more detailed.
 Make a Duplicate of the layer.

 Select your new layer and then go to Image > Adjustments > Shadows/Highlights and set the following settings: Shadows Amount: 40%; Highlights Amount: 0%.

 Go to Filter > Other > High Pass and set the following settings: Radius: 15 px.

 Change the Blending Mode of the layer to Overlay and set the Opacity to 30%.

 Merge Layers to one and Rename it "Dusty Texture".

-This is how our dust and scratch texture will look after all the manipulations listed above:
+This is how our dust and scratches texture Photoshop effect will look after all the manipulations listed above:

-4. How to Add a Dusty Texture to the Photo
+4. How to Add a Dusty Texture to Any Photo

 Now let's add some vintage color correction to the photo.
 Make the texture layer Invisible.